aditi572/aditi572/README.md

 - 👋 Hi, I’m @aditi572
 - 👀 I’m interested in python and c
-- 🌱 I’m currently learning python
+- 🌱 I’m currently learning R
 - 💞️ I’m looking to collaborate on cool and fun projects
-- 📫 How to reach me ...
+- 📫 Reach me at g2000.aditi@gmail.com

 <!---
 aditi572/aditi572 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.